gbin/DonglePi/README.md

 More info [about the connector](http://elinux.org/RPi_Low-level_peripherals)

-On the software side, it exposes APIs that are compatible with the one used by the raspberry pi like [GPIO](https://pypi.python.org/pypi/RPi.GPIO/) and [smbus](http://www.raspberry-projects.com/pi/programming-in-python/i2c-programming-in-python/using-the-i2c-interface-2) under python.
+On the software side, it exposes APIs that are compatible with the ones used by the raspberry pi like [GPIO](https://pypi.python.org/pypi/RPi.GPIO/) and [smbus](http://www.raspberry-projects.com/pi/programming-in-python/i2c-programming-in-python/using-the-i2c-interface-2) under python.

 ## Hardware